tstibor/Asteroid_Detector/README.md

 You can access the two most common Source Extractor settings in the "mytelescope.py" config file above.
 You can see what I chose for mine.

 This has been a lot of fun working on and in the long run will save me A LOT of time loading images, solving them, stacking them, and then searching for asteroids.
 If you can get it running I hope you also find it useful.

+# Issues Wiht PP

+I ran into a few issues with Photometry Pipeline.
+Here is what I did to work around them: